 TECO argues that certain information found on Form 423-2(a) "Electro-Coal Transfer Facility--Big Bend Station (1)" requires confidential treatment.
-TECO asserts that the information found in lines 1 through 10, column H through L of Form 423-2(a) should be granted confidential classification because the information contained in column H would allow a competitor to "back into" the segmented river transportation cost.
-Disclosure of the river transportation cost would impair the efforts of Tampa Electric "to contract for goods or services on favorable terms."
+TECO asserts that the information found in lines 1 through 8, columns H through L of Form 423-2(a) should be granted confidential classification.
+Column H should be granted confidential classification because the information contained in column H would allow a competitor to "back into" the segmented transportation cost.
+Column J should be granted confidential classification because this information would enable a competitor to back into the segmented transportation cost using the publicly disclosed delivered price at the Electro-Coal Transfer Facility.
+This would be done by subtracting the base price per ton from the delivered price at Electro-Coal, thereby revealing the river barge Such disclosure "would impair the efforts of Tampa Electric to contract for goods or services on favorable terms."
+366.093(3)(d), Florida Statutes.
+The information in column L, lines 1-8, should be granted confidential classification because if it is publicly disclosed, it would enable a competitor to back into the segmented waterborne transportation costs using the already publicly disclosed delivered price of coal at the Electro-Coal Transfer Facility.
+Such a disclosure "would impair the efforts of Tampa Electric to contract for goods or services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.

-TECO contends that the information contained in lines 1 through 10 of column G, Form 423-2(b) should be granted confidential classification because disclosure of the effective purchase price in column G "would impair its efforts to contract for goods and services on favorable terms."
+TECO contends that the information contained in lines 1 through 8 of column G, Form 423-2(b) should be granted confidential classification because disclosure of the effective purchase price in column G "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.
 Such disclosure would enable a competitor to "back into" the segmented transportation cost using the publicly disclosed delivered price for coal at the Electro-Coal Transfer Facility.
 This would be done by subtracting the effective purchase price per ton from the price per ton delivered at Electro-Coal, thereby revealing the river barge rate.

-TECO contends that the information contained in lines 1 through 10 of column I, Form 423-2(b) should be granted confidential classification because disclosure of the rail rate per ton would adversely affect the ability of Tampa Electric affiliate, Gatliff Coal, to negotiate favorable rail rates.
+TECO contends that the information contained in lines 1 through 8 of column I, Form 423-2(b) should be granted confidential classification because disclosure of the rail rate per ton would adversely affect the ability of Tampa Electric affiliate, Gatliff Coal, to negotiate favorable rail rates.
 Disclosure of the rail rates paid would effectively eliminate any negotiating leverage and could lead to higher rail rates.
 This would work to the ultimate detriment of TECO and its customers.
-Accordingly, disclosure of this information would impair the efforts of Tampa Electric "to contract for goods and services on favorable terms."
+Accordingly, disclosure of this information "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.

-TECO maintains that the information contained in lines 1 through 9 of columns K through P, Form 423-2(b) is entitled to confidential treatment because these columns contain information the disclosure of which would impair Tampa Electric's efforts to contract for goods and services on favorable terms."
+TECO maintains that the information contained in lines 1 through 8 of columns K through P, Form 423-2(b) is entitled to confidential treatment because these columns contain information the disclosure of which "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.
 Each of these columns provides specific information on segmented transportation costs which are the primary objects of this request.